Gunditjmara: Country

-The Gunditjmara tribal territories extends over an estimated 2700 mi2.
+Gunditjmara territories extend over an estimated 2700 mi2.
 The western boundaries are around Cape Bridgewater and Lake Condah.
 Northwards they reach Caramut and Hamilton.
 Their eastern boundaries lay around the Hopkins River.
 Their neighbours to the west are the Buandig people, to the north the Jardwadjali and Djab wurrung peoples, and in the east the Girai wurrung people.
 Early settlers remarked on the richness of the game to be found from the Eumerella Creek down to the coast.

 Culture

 The way of life of the Aboriginal people of Western Victoria differed from other Aboriginal Victorians in several respects.
 Because of the colder climate, they made, wore, and used as blankets, rugs of possum and kangaroo.
 Possum-skin cloaks, used by Gunditjmara and other peoples of the south-east, were made sewn with string, and worn for warmth, used to carry babies on their backs, as drums in ceremony and as a burial cloak.
 They are still made today as part of revitalisation of culture and as an instrument for healing.

 They also built huts from wood and local basalt (known as bluestone), with roofs made of turf and branches.
 Stone tools were used for cutting, and are held in collections across Victoria today.
 The women used digging sticks, also known as yam sticks, for digging yams, goannas, ants and other foods out of the ground, as well as for defence, for settling disputes and for punishment purposes as part of customary law.